-Upon death, you have three years to dispose of a principal place of residence before the exemption from land tax ceases.
+Upon death, you have three years to dispose of a principal place of residence before the exemption from land tax ceases (unless more time is approved by the Commissioner).

 You should consult your accountant if you wish to learn more about tax related matters.